wmhadmin/LaStream/README.md

 ## Overview
 This repository presents La-Stream, a framework that configures operator parallelism at runtime using a learned exploration-free model, enabling reliable scaling decisions without iterative trial-and-error.
 Leveraging LLM guidance, La-Stream generates high-quality candidate actions, effectively constraining the search space and avoiding costly online exploration.

-DRRS is implemented as a research prototype on top of Apache Storm.
+La-Stream is implemented as a research prototype on top of Apache Storm.

 # Core Components